Code Switch's 2018 Book Guide

 "You know, this book has been quite an event in publishing.
 I think, sometimes you hear it spoken about as your own souvenir of the Obama years.

 "But it's so much more than that.
 It's a deeply-moving coming of age story of Michelle Obama in her early life, growing up the child of Great Migrationers on the South side of Chicago.
 There are such moving anecdotes about how this family just invested everything, both materially and emotionally, in the possibility of giving their children a better life.
 And she doesn't sugarcoat the realities of American life, the realities of racism, of sexism — the realities of how difficult it is to move from one socioeconomic class to another.
 It's not a sweet book, but at the same time, it's deeply hopeful about the possibility of what happens when you work hard, what happens when you love hard.
 I couldn't put it down.
 I thought it really spoke to her writing that she could keep me hooked in to a memoir even though I — and everyone else in the world — know exactly how it ends.
-But what you don't know is what happened in the middle." — Tayari Jones, author of An American Marriage and Silver Sparrow
+But what you don't know is what happened in the middle." — Tayari Jones, author of An American Marriage, Silver Sparrow and other books

 First They Killed My Father: A Daughter of Cambodia Remembers by Loung Ung